Hisahito/Encriptador-ONE/README.md

 Acerca de este reto:
 ---
 The challenge is to work in a aplication that encrypt text, so users can send messages to each other without fear of being intercepted.
-With a responsive design in HTML, CSS & JavaScript. el reto es trabajar en una aplicación que encripta textos, así podrás intercambiar mensajes secretos con otras personas que sepan el secreto de la encriptación utilizada.
+With a responsive design in HTML, CSS & JavaScript.<br>
+el reto es trabajar en una aplicación que encripta textos, así podrás intercambiar mensajes secretos con otras personas que sepan el secreto de la encriptación utilizada.
 Con diseño Responsivo, HTML, CSS y JavaScript.